quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~~~~~~
 {: #logfile-groupsocket-extension-example title="Example of using a generic CDDL group socket to extend logfile-extensions"}

-## Concrete Log File Schema URI {#schema-uri}
+## Concrete Log File Schema URIs {#schema-uri}

 Concrete log file schemas MUST identify themselves using a URI.

-Log file schemas defined by RFCs SHOULD be URN of the form
+Log file schemas defined by RFCs MUST register a URI in the "qlog log file
+schema URIs" registry and SHOULD use a URN of the form
 `urn:ietf:params:qlog:file:<schema-identifier>`, where `<schema-identifier>` is
 a globally-unique name.
-URN MUST be registered with IANA; see {{iana}}.

-Private or non-standard log file schemas can use other URI formats.
-URIs that
+Private or non-standard log file schemas MAY register a URI in the "qlog log
+file schema" registry but MUST NOT use a URN of the form
-contain a domain name SHOULD also contain a month-date in the form mmyyyy.
-For
+`urn:ietf:params:qlog:file:<schema-identifier>`.
+URIs that contain a domain name
+SHOULD also contain a month-date in the form mmyyyy.
+For example,
-example, "https://example.org/072024/customfileschema".
-The definition of the
+"https://example.org/072024/customfileschema".
+The definition of the log file
-file schema and assignment of the URI MUST have been authorized by the owner of
+schema and assignment of the URI MUST have been authorized by the owner of the
-the domain name on or very close to that date.
+domain name on or very close to that date.
 This avoids problems when domain
 names change ownership.

-For example,
+The "qlog log file schema URIs" registry operates under the Expert Review
+policy, per {{Section 4.5 of !RFC8126}}.
+When reviewing requests, the expert
+SHOULD check that the URI is appropriate to the concrete log file format and
+satisfies the requirements in this section.
+A request to register a private or
+non-standard URI using a URN of the form
+`urn:ietf:params:qlog:file:<schema-identifier>` MUST be rejected.

+Registration requests should use the following template:

+Log File Schema URI:
+: \[the log file schema identifier\]

+Description:
+: \[a description of the log file schema\]

+Reference:
+: \[to a specification defining the log file schema\]

 # QlogFile schema {#qlog-file-schema}